SOUTHWEST SPEEDWAY 2015 GENERAL RULES

 1. No driver or crew member may enter the racing area until he/she has completed all releases, waivers, registrations and/or entry forms.
 No person will be allowed to sign release and waiver sheets for anyone other than themselves.

 2. All persons under the age of eighteen (18) must have a signed minor release form on file with the secretary of the Board of Directors.

 3. Pit area parking is restricted to race cars, one tow vehicle per race car, and track equipment.

 4. Shirts must be worn at all times in the pit area.

 5. Pit speed limit is 5 miles per hour, including race cars and four wheelers.

 6. The pit steward is in charge of all pit activity.

 7. No race cars will be started in the pits after 30 minutes of the completion of the last race event.

 8. All drivers and pit crew members are required to attend the pit meeting.

-9. Pit gates will be closed 6:30 on regular race nights and 5:30 on rain dates.
+9. Pit gates will be closed 6:30 on regular race nights.